djh00t/module_gobbler_file_manager/README.md

 {
-    'action': str,         # Action performed ('get', 'post', or 'delete') 'path': str,           # Path for the file operation 'content': Union[str, bytes],  # File content for 'get' and 'post' actions 'content_size_mb': float,  # Size of the content in megabytes 'binary': bool,        # Flag indicating if the content is binary 'md5': str,            # The md5 hash of the file content for 'get' and 'post' actions 'status': int,         # HTTP-like status code (e.g., 200 for success, 500 for failure) 'debug': Dict[str, str]  # Debug information (only included if 'debug' flag is True) }
+    'action': str,         # Action performed ('get', 'post', or 'delete') 'path': str,           # Path for the file operation 'content': Union[str, bytes, None],  # File content for 'get' and 'post' actions 'content_size_mb': float,  # Size of the content in megabytes 'binary': bool,        # Flag indicating if the content is binary 'md5': Optional[str],  # The md5 hash of the file content for 'get' and 'post' actions 'status': int,         # HTTP-like status code (e.g., 200 for success, 500 for failure) 'debug': Dict[str, str]  # Debug information (only included if 'debug' flag is True) }